ndjurabe/SliderPuzzle/Documentation/record_journal.md

 --I'm going to have to probably re-write(or comment on) most of the code as it is very difficult to follow now (especially when trying to think of tests to check it :D)

+Deadline 4:

+-1-2.4 struggled through trying to create some more tests and try to break down the bigger methods into smalled ones in the Logic class

+-3.4 spent a good while (5+ hours) on more test, more simplification of the logic class.
+-got the pit report to cover over 80%! yay! :)
+-drawn something resembelling a sequence diagram.
+Those things always scared me and I am still not sure how to draw them ;__;
+- feels like progress has been made :)